University of Notre Dame/Saint Mary’s College

 Article I: Mission

-1. It is our aim to promote interest in the sport of sailing through lessons and intercollegiate racing while enhancing the educational experience and reflecting the mission of our University.
+1. It is our aim to promote interest in the sport of sailing through lessons/practices and intercollegiate racing while enhancing the educational experience and reflecting the mission of our University.
 The Sailing Club shall provide opportunity for participation in organized recreational and competitive activities for all levels of experience and expertise.

 Article II: Organization